Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Research agenda

 \parabf{Effective child detection.} Our work highlights the lack of established and highly effective child detection methods.
 We tested a wide combination of SoTA methods, the best of which failed to enable child filtering that makes the CSAM generation task difficult, even without model adaptation.

 Without further technical advances, only companies that can afford (extremely expensive) manual filtering can potentially achieve better detection and consequently defense.
 The natural step to make child filtering affordable for all would be to aim for more effective child detection algorithms.
+While automated approaches may never attain perfect TPR, they may still remove enough images for direct misuse to become impossible~\cite{verma2024many}.
 Yet, meaningful improvement might be non-trivial.
 We suggest studying which images of children contribute to the capability to output CSAM and which ones do not (e.g., photos with children far away, or with only body parts of children), and use these findings to improve detection only on photos that matter.
-Whether detection is measured on all images or only the relevant ones, improving performance also requires the creation of high-quality children in the wild image datasets for benchmarking, which are currently lacking.
+Whether detection is measured on all images or only the relevant ones, improving performance also requires the creation of high-quality children-in-the-wild image datasets for benchmarking, which are currently lacking.

-We, however, warn that while good detection is certainly crucial for the effectiveness of content filtering defenses, even perfect detection might not prevent CSAM creation if the weights of the model are made public (see Sec.~\ref{subsubsec:perfect_filtering}).
+We warn, however, that while good detection is certainly crucial for the effectiveness of concept filtering defenses, even perfect detection might not prevent CSAM creation if the weights of the model are made public (see Sec.~\ref{subsubsec:perfect_filtering}).

 \parabf{Robust evaluation.} To claim that concept filtering is a robust defense, it is necessary to demonstrate that the adversary cannot win the security game in Sec.~\ref{sec:problem_statement}.

 \textit{Defining winning criteria.} Ideally, the function $L$ we use in the game to decide whether the adversary has won the game should simply label images as ``CSAM'' or not.
 Our results suggest that such a function is extremely hard to implement not only because the notion of sexual conduct is ambiguous but because deciding whether an image contains a child (wearing glasses) is a subjective matter (as evidenced by our user study where raters do not always agree).
 Thus, we argue that the goal of concept filtering defenses should not be to prevent CSAM in absolute terms, which might not even be decidable.
 It should be to prevent the model from generating images perpetrators would consider an useful output, such that these models stop being an attractive tool for them.